-The armed group Boko Haram continued to commit serious human rights abuses and violations of international humanitarian law in the Far North region, including killing and abducting hundreds of civilians.
-In response, the authorities and security forces committed human rights violations, including arbitrary arrests, incommunicado detentions, torture and enforced disappearances.
-As a result of the conflict, more than 170,000 people had fled their homes since 2014.
-Freedoms of expression, association and peaceful assembly continued to be restricted.
-Demonstrations in Anglophone regions from late October were violently repressed by the security forces.
-Journalists, students, human rights defenders and members of opposition parties were arrested and some faced trial before military courts.
-Lesbian, gay, bisexual, transgender and intersex (LGBTI) people faced discrimination, intimidation and harassment, although the number of arrests and prosecutions continued to fall.
+The armed group Boko Haram continued to commit serious human rights abuses and violations of international humanitarian law in the Far North region, including looting and destroying properties and killing and abducting civilians.
+In response, the authorities and security forces committed human rights violations and crimes under international law, including arbitrary arrests, incommunicado detentions, torture and deaths in custody.
+As a result of the conflict, around 240,000 people in the Far North region had fled their homes between 2014 and the end of 2017.
+Freedoms of expression, association and peaceful assembly continued to be restricted throughout the country.
+Security forces violently repressed demonstrations in Anglophone regions in January and September.
+Civil society activists, journalists, trade unionists and teachers were arrested and some faced trial before military courts.

 Freedoms of expression, association and assembly